-I have been associated with the Northern Plains Botanic Garden Society (NPBGS) since 1999.
-I served as Vice President for six years (2002-2007) and have been on several committees, including Programs, Membership, Development and Fundraising.
-I am currently a Board Member and Chair of the Membership Committee, as well as on the annual February Tea Time at the Atrium (fundraising) committee.
+Ann has been associated with the Northern Plains Botanic Garden Society (NPBGS) since 1999.
+She served as Vice President for six years (2002-2007) and has been on several committees, including Programs, Membership, Development and Fundraising.
+She is currently a Board Member and Chair of the Membership Committee, as well as on the annual February Tea Time at the Atrium (fundraising) committee.

-I have a passion for something beautiful and different to be developed in the Fargo-Moorhead area and, even though my “gardening” skills are to be desired, I enjoy participating in various Society activities.
-I anticipate great things happening for the Society in the future to make NPBGS a great destination stop in the F-M area.
+Ann has a passion for something beautiful and different to be developed in the Fargo-Moorhead area and, even though her “gardening” skills are to be desired, she enjoys participating in various Society activities.
+She anticipates great things happening for the Society in the future to make NPBGS a great destination stop in the F-M area.

 The daughter of a Landscape Architect in North Texas, Arielle grew up with an appreciation for plants and gardens.
 Her aspirations lead her into education and writing, but horticultural has always been an important part of her life.
 She has toured gardens around the world, including many in Japan, and looks forward to being part of the growing NPBGS.